IBM/swift-sdk-core/.github/pull_request_template.md

 request, mention that information here.

-Thanks for contributing to the Watson Developer Cloud!
+Thanks for contributing to the IBM Cloud!